joemoose/dungeoneers.d20/docs/4 Appendix.md

 After you defeat a creature in combat, you may take a trophy from their remains.
 A trophy takes up one item slot.

-When you encounter a creature of which you carry a trophy, you may spend one GRIT to:
+When you encounter a creature of which you carry a trophy, you may spend one grit to:

 - Receive +d8 bonus damage when attacking it.
 - Gain an advantage on attribute checks against that creature’s abilities.